 1. Understand Your Network

 The first step to securing your small business network is to understand what it consists of.
-Make a list of all of the devices that are connected to your virtual private network, as well as any software or cloud-based applications that you use.
-Once you have a clear understanding of your network, you can begin to take steps to secure it.
+Make a list of all the devices connected to your virtual private network, as well as any software or cloud-based applications you use.
+Once you clearly understand your network, you can begin to take steps to secure it.

 2. Use a Firewall

 A firewall is a piece of hardware or software that helps to protect your network from external threats.
-Firewalls can be used to block incoming traffic from known malicious sources, as well as to monitor and control outgoing traffic from your local network only.
+Firewalls can be used to block incoming traffic from known malicious sources and monitor and control outgoing traffic from your local network only.

 3. Change Default Passwords

-One of the most important steps you can take to secure your small business network is to change the default passwords for all devices and applications that are connected to it.
-Default passwords are easily guessed by hackers and can give them access to your sensitive data.
-Choose strong passwords that are difficult to guess and make sure to change them regularly.
+One of the most important steps to secure your small business network is to change the default passwords for all devices and applications connected to it.
+Hackers easily guess default passwords and can give them access to your sensitive data.
+Choose strong passwords that are difficult to guess, and change them regularly.

 4. Encrypt Your Data

 Another way to help protect your data is to encrypt it.
-The process of encryption encrypts data so that it can only be decoded by someone with the appropriate key.
-If encrypted data is intercepted by a hacker, they cannot read it or make use of it.
+Encryption encrypts data so that it can only be decoded by someone with the appropriate key.
+If a hacker intercepts encrypted data, they cannot read it or make use of it.

 5. Use Secure Connections